jamesqquick/React-and-Serverless-Fullstack-Web-Development/README.md

 - create global CSS
 - create utility components like `container`

+## Style the Navbar

+- create Styled Copmonents for Navbar

 ### Style the Home Page

 - create Styled Components for title
-- create Styled Copmonent for Navbar
 - create Styled Component for Button

 ### Style the Game Layout